TheThinkingHome/device_sentinel/README.md

 **Alerts That Respect Your Evening**
 Live push notifications are sent for real faults, and quiet hours keep your phone silent overnight.
 A daily brief, delivered by email or push on your schedule, summarizes what happened and highlights devices that keep failing for no clear reason.

+Every screen and setting is explained in the [wiki](https://github.com/TheThinkingHome/device_sentinel/wiki).

 ![A Device Sentinel daily brief, listing the devices that need attention and what happened over the last day](https://xeazy.com/wp-content/uploads/daily_brief.webp)